secretstartups/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/index.html.md

 Redis counters are used to record high-frequency occurrences of some arbitrary situation happening in GitLab, that do not create a permanent record in our Database, for example when a user folds or unfolds the side bar.
 In such cases, the backend engineer will define a name that would represent a given situation, for example navigation_sidebar_opened, and also arbitrarily decide on the moment (by adding dedicated piece of code in existing execution path) when it happens.

-The Product Intelligence team has created an API endpoint that allows the Data Team to retrieve all Redis metrics value at any time we want.
+The Analytics Instrumentation team has created an API endpoint that allows the Data Team to retrieve all Redis metrics value at any time we want.
 An example of the JSON Response is available on the page [UsageDataNonSqlMetrics API](https://docs.gitlab.com/ee/api/usage_data.html#usagedatanonsqlmetrics-api).
 Note that `-3` means that the metrics is not redis so the API doesn't retrieve any value for it.
 Once the JSON response received, we store it in Snowflake in the table `RAW.SAAS_USAGE_PING.INSTANCE_REDIS_METRICS`.
 Additional technical documentation about the API endpoint [is available here](https://docs.gitlab.com/ee/api/usage_data.html#usagedatanonsqlmetrics-api).
 The table has the following columns:

 - `jsontext`: that stores all the queries run
 - `ping_date`: date when the query got run